-Copyright © 2015 by the Centre for International Governance Innovation
+Copyright @ 2015 by the Centre for International Governance Innovation and the Royal Institute for International Affairs

 Published by the Centre for International Governance Innovation and Chatham House.

 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the Centre for International Governance Innovation or its Board of Directors.